 Open Application Process

 The Division maintains an open application process, periodically holding several employment assessment centers throughout the year for both full- and part-time positions.
 Successful candidates completing the assessment process has their application placed on file for current and future openings.
-Applications for this division should be submitted directly to our County Human Resources Department for consideration and review.
+Applications for this division should be submitted directly to Rowan County Human Resources Department for consideration and review.

 Our EMS Division, the largest of 3 in the department, is a paramedic level ALS provider.
 The county-operated service utilizes a single-tier ALS system augmented by medical responders through our local fire departments.
-8 ambulances operate from seven stations throughout the county.
-An 8th station is currently under construction in the eastern Rowan county town of Rockwell.

 Full-time candidates are selected from those applicants with current paramedic credentials or those paramedic students enrolled in a paramedic program and scheduled to graduate.
 For part-time candidates, applications are selected and considered from EMT, EMT-I and EMT-P credentialed individuals.
-1st consideration is given to those with paramedic certification or those who are pursuing that level of certification, followed by EMT-I and then EMT.
+First consideration is given to those with paramedic certification or those who are pursuing that level of certification, followed by EMT-I and then EMT.
 All applications are graded based on objective factors and sorted, then ordered based on factors related to certification.